 - University Non-Discrimination Policy

-The following policy statements about Title IX and disability accomodations have been approved by the university counsel and should be included in all university syllabi.
+The following policy statements about Title IX, ADA accommodations, and Academic Integrity have been approved by the university counsel and should be included in all university syllabi.

 Americans with Disabilities Act: